Correlation Between MFS Investment and Noah Holdings

 Strong

-Over the last 90 days MFS Investment Grade has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in MFS Investment Grade are ranked lower than 3 (%) of all global equities and portfolios over the last 90 days.
 Despite fairly strong basic indicators, MFS Investment is not utilizing all of its potentials.
 The current stock price confusion, may contribute to short-horizon losses for the traders.

 Noah Holdings